PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 - Low readability: Multiple actions inline makes it harder to follow and understand what the code is trying to do.
-- Testing difficulty: You can’t easily do unit test formatting logic independently do to all the responbilities being in the same function.
+- Testing difficulty: You can’t easily do unit test formatting logic independently do to all the responsibilities being in the same function.

 1. How did refactoring improve it?